kbrsh/slash/README.md

 Hash the result byte array, and the resulting hash should be `0x6A0DF6DA0C58E00C`.
 A C implementation of this is in the `test` directory (`test/test.c`).

+### Support

+Support Slash [on Patreon](https://patreon.com/kbrsh) to help sustain the development of the project.
+The maker of the project works on open source for free.
+If you or your company depend on this project, then it makes sense to donate to ensure that the project is maintained.

 ### License

 Licensed under the [MIT License](https://kbrsh.github.io/license) by [Kabir Shah](https://kabir.ml)